 Rodney, Walter.
 1982.
 How Europe Underdeveloped Africa.
 Washington, DC: Howard University Press.

 Chapters from Books

-Authors analyzing this type of data should cite source, including author (producer or distributor if no author), publication date (type “N.d.” if none is provided), title, website address, and date accessed.
+Authors analysing this type of data should cite source, including author (producer or distributor if no author), publication date (type “n.d.” if none is provided), title, date accessed, and website address.
 If no author is provided, replace it with the producer or distributor of the article or the website.
 Examples:

 Interviews/Verbal Information Collected by the Author

 In referring to a specific interview by the author, in-text citation and references-cited entries should follow the same conventions as outlined above, e.g.: